DSC-SPIDAL/harp/website/content/docs/examples/mlrsgd.md

 4. Repeat step 1 to 3 with each label and their weights.

-Stochastic gradient descent (SGD) is a stochastic approximation of the gradient descent optimization method for minimizing an objective function that is written as a sum of differentiable functions.
+`Stochastic gradient descent (SGD)` is a stochastic approximation of the gradient descent optimization method for minimizing an objective function that is written as the sum of differentiable functions.
 In other words, SGD tries to find minimums or maximums by iteration.
 As the algorithm sweeps through the training set, it performs the update for each training example.
 Several passes can be made over the training set until the algorithm converges.

 The SGD algorithm can be described as following: